Lucarda/pd-sfont/README.md

 ### About:

 [sfont~] is an external for Pure Data that loads soundfont files for a fullblown orchestra.
-It is based on the FluidSynth open source project, a Real-Time SoundFont Software Synthesizer (see https://www.fluidsynth.org and https://github.com/FluidSynth/fluidsynth).
-At this version, sfont~ uses FluidSynth 2.2.7!
+It is based on the FluidSynth open source project, a Real-Time SoundFont Software Synthesizer (see <https://www.fluidsynth.org> and <https://github.com/FluidSynth/fluidsynth>).
+Currently, [sfont~] uses FluidSynth 2.2.7!

 Copyright: Alexandre Torres Porres and others

+Even though [sfont~] has its own repository and can be compiled here and used on its own, it is part of the ELSE library of externals by Alexandre Porres, see <https://github.com/porres/pd-else>.

 --------------------------------------------------------------------------